-Although certainly not the same, we want to show you the differences between an Au Pair and a Live-in Caregiver/Nanny.
+Although certainly not the same, we want to show you the differences between an Au Pair and a Caregiver/Nanny.

 We understand that there are vast differences between hiring a Live-in Nanny and hosting an Au Pair.
 This page is to provide you with a balanced perspective on the differences between the two as there are very few options for parents seeking live-in care.
 Always remember that with an Au Pair, families are making a relationship commitment and not just a contract for services.

 An Au Pair is often young, usually between the ages of 18-24.
 This age is great when it comes to bonding and getting down to the level of the children she is caring for.
 Caregivers and Nannies typically range in age from 26-40+.
 Some have families of their own and most have hand-on education and/or experience with children.

 A Caregiver under the TFWP typically comes to Canada as a way to get a foot in the door for immigration purposes and an opportunity to send money home to family and children left behind in her home country.
 Caregivers tend to be part of close-knit communities of people with similar ethnic backgrounds and therefore spend less time with your family in their off-duty hours.